 I do want to Let Transparency Shine and communicate where Minafi’s money is coming from.
 I see this as similar to a political candidate showing their donors and their tax returns.
-It helps to highlight any conflict of interests and lets readers make up their mind when it comes to my motives.
+It helps to highlight any conflict of interest and lets readers make up their minds when it comes to my motives.

 I’ve decided to keep this page up to date each month with my cashflow – both incoming and outgoing.

 Adam’s Personal Cashflow

-If you’re looking for my personal expenses and investments, I used to document those quarterly and now do them monthly since I retired.
+If you’re looking for my personal expenses and investments, but recently stopped.
 These monthly reports are massive – detailing my spending, investments, goals, and an overview of the month.
 They include every fund I’m invested in, what I’ve spent (both at a quarterly and yearly level), where I am on my journey towards financial independence, savings rate and more.
 I love doing these.